-I discovered that a huge part of the chatter was my concern for how others saw me and how my behaviour and actions were being received.
-I wanted so badly to be understood and to engage with my environment, and yet I felt I was picking up signals and body language that hinted at others not really liking what I said or did.
+I discovered that a huge part of the chatter was my concern for how others saw me, and how my behaviour and actions were being received.
+I wanted so badly to be understood and to engage with my environment, and yet I believed that I was picking up signals and body language that hinted at others not really liking what I said or did.

-I would then try to work out how on earth I would allow them to see ‘the real me’ and that I am a good and likeable person.
-At time it felt as though I was losing my mind.
+I would then try to work out how on earth I would allow them to see ‘the real me’- a good and likeable person.
+At times it felt as though I was losing my mind.

-Living in a social world, means interacting with others and unless you are a sociopath it is important to get on with people, but I began to realise that the churning stomach feeling I was experiencing was born from my focus being on how others perceived me, rather than on saying or doing things that were aligned to my values.
+Living in a social world, means interacting with others, and unless you are a sociopath it is important to get on with people.
+I began to realise that the churning stomach feeling I was experiencing was born from my focus being on how others perceived me, rather than on saying or doing things that were aligned to my values.

 Let’s have a little more honesty.
 Me with Lunaria annua (Honesty) 🙂